Enable Token Authentication

 ACL | Once enabled, the | Only enable this if the base path for the master playlist and the variant/bitrate playlists and segments are the same.
 Playback can fail if this is not the case. |

-During the Token Auth process, multiple tokens are created and exchanged between the end user and Akamai.
-We create one of these tokens—a session token—and by default, it's returned to the end user as an HTTP cookie.
+During the token auth process, multiple tokens are created and exchanged between the requesting client (your media player) and Akamai.
+The token auth feature creates one of these tokens—a session token—and by default, it's returned to the player as an HTTP cookie.
 However, some devices and browsers don't support cookies.

-To address this, we offer "cookie-less" token auth via the Token in URI option.
-Rather than sending the session token as a cookie, the manifest is modified to embed this token in the URL path of requests for the bit rate manifest and segments.
-So, once you enable Token in URI, a browser or device only needs to support the following to use Token Auth:
+To address this, we offer "cookie-less" token auth.
+Rather than sending the session token as a cookie, AMD modifies your manifest file to embed this token in the URL path of requests for media segments.
+So, once cookie-less token auth is enabled, a browser or device only needs to support fetching objects through HTTP.

 -